d20-Luna/ReignOfWinter/Book 1/README.md

 ## The Mantle of the Black Rider

-## Part 3: Land of the Winter Witches
+## Part 3: Land of the White Witches

 ## Event 1: The Hungry Mantis
 - **Creatures:**